kassi-bertrand/db-ui-team-2/CONTRIBUTING.md

 > What happens when you're done implementing a feature?

-1. Merge the sprint branch into your feature branch, with:
+1. **Merge the sprint branch into your feature branch**, with:

 ```sh
 git merge sprint_n
 ```

-Note: If you have no merge conflicts, move to `step 2`.
+This will make sure you have the latest changes, if any.
+If you have no merge conflicts, move to `step 2`.
 If so, solve them before moving on.

 2. **Create a pull request** to signal the team that you are ready to merge your new feature into the sprint branch.